zhelih/districting/README.md

 Environment variable `GUROBI_HOME` must point to current GUROBI installation.
 The current `Makefile` is written for version 8.1, corresponding changes might be needed to correctly link with another version.
 #### Binaries

 - `ralg_hot_start` computes good starting point for the r-algorithm, e.g., computes Lagrangian Dual bound.
-This is important step to fix as much variables as possible.
+This is important step to fix as many variables as possible.

 - `districting` main binary: computes Lagrangian Dual, heuristic, fixes variables and finds the districting partition.